hyperledger/besu-docs/docs/Concepts/Privacy/Private-Transactions.md

 ## Besu and Tessera keys

 Besu and Tessera nodes both have public/private key pairs identifying them.
-A Besu node sending a private transaction to an Tessera node signs the transaction with the Besu node private key.
+A Besu node sending a private transaction to a Tessera node signs the transaction with the Besu node private key.
 The `privateFrom` and `privateFor` attributes specified in the RLP-encoded transaction string for [`eea_sendRawTransaction`](../../Reference/API-Methods.md#eea_sendrawtransaction) are the public keys of the Tessera nodes sending and receiving the transaction.

 !!! important

-    The mapping of Besu node addresses to Tessera node public keys is off-chain.
+    The mapping of Besu node addresses to Tessera node public keys is offchain.
 That is, the sender of a private transaction must know the Tessera node public key of the recipient.

 ## Nonces